dynamicloud/dynamicloud_nodejs_api/README.md

  */
 deleteRecord: function (modelId, recordId, callback)
 ```
-This method deletes a record from the Model
+This function deletes a record from the Model

-**For example, a call of this method would be:**
+**For example, a call of this function would be:**
  ```javascript
 provider.deleteRecord(modelId, record['rid'], function (error, record) {
   console.log('Deleted record = ' + record['rid']);